1919 Auckland Rugby League season: Round 2

+Otahuhu wrote to the league during the week that they had insufficient players to continue in the senior competition.
+However with a number of players returning from the front they would likely be able to enter a team in the Roope Rooster knockout competition later in the season.

 Round 3

 Round 4

 There was confusion with the Round 4 draw with the newspapers listing the match between North Shore and Maritime when in fact it was Newton who were supposed to be the opponent.
 As a result, Newton players did not arrive at the ground.
 Eventually Newton found enough substitutes but they still began the game 2–3 players short.
 In spite of this they still managed to win by 14 points to 9.
 Also the City team took the field with 6 juniors while Grafton had 2 juniors and played a man short.
 The chief issue was with the New Zealand team touring Australia at the time meaning many key players were absent from their club teams.
+The Marist club was having trouble assembling a full thirteen players in its inaugural season in senior grade and their captain, Con McDevitt requested a postponement of their match with Ponsonby at the mid week ARL meeting and the request was granted.
+A number of their players moved to the Marist Rugby Union side around this time.
+R Osborne of the Grafton side badly sprained and ankle and was taken from the field for their side.

 Round 5

-In the match at Devonport the Marist team was led from the field by their captain with the score at 9–0 to North Shore in protest at a refereeing decision.
-During the round 5 match between Marist and North Shore the Marist team left the field early in protest against the referee.
-After hearing the report of referee Cleal, and a statement from McDevett, the Marist captain it was decided to suspend McDevett for 12 months after it was he who had told the referee that he would be taking his team from the field in protest and proceeded to do so.
+In the match at Devonport the Marist team was led from the field by their captain, Con McDevitt with the score at 9–0 to North Shore in protest at a refereeing decision.
+After hearing the report of referee, Mr Cleal, and a statement from McDevitt, it was decided to suspend McDevitt for 12 months after it was he who had told the referee that he would be taking his team from the field in protest after the awarding of North Shore's third try and proceeded to do so.
+Cleal had said that the match to that point had been a "disgrace".
+McDevitt appealed to the New Zealand Rugby League however a few weeks later however the ARL decided as a Peace Day gesture to lift the ban.

 Round 6

 Grafton were not able to field a full team and were reinforced by players from Newton who had a bye.
 This was done so that they would not be forced to drop out of the competition.
 They were missing test players Karl Ifwersen and Dougie McGregor.
+Marist continued their difficult season with a heavy defeat and took the field with only 11 players.